Thomas Guinzburg: Life and career

 Guinzburg was born on March 30, 1926, to a Jewish family in Manhattan.
 His father, Harold K. Guinzburg, the publisher and co-founder of Viking Press, gave him a manuscript copy of The Story of Ferdinand when he was nine years old.
 Guinzburg enjoyed the book so much that it convinced his father to publish it and ended up selling four million copies, giving the young Guinzburg his first inkling that he might have a career in the publishing business.
 He attended the Hotchkiss School and volunteered to serve in the United States Marine Corps during World War II.
 He was deployed for more than two years and received the Purple Heart for his brave action on Iwo Jima.

 After completing his military service, he attended Yale University, where he was a member of Skull and Bones as well as the managing editor of the Yale Daily News at the same time that William F. Buckley, Jr. was editor.
+Buckley and Guinzburg were close friends for several years, and Guinzburg briefly dated his sister, Jane.
+However, Buckley’s father disapproved of the relationship, telling him "We don’t want a Jew in the family."
+After Buckley told Guinzburg to cut the relationship off, the two drifted apart.
+Buckley biographer Sam Tanenhaus asked Buckley how he reacted to his father's demand that Guinzberg separate from his sister; Buckley stated it was "sheerly a matter of logic and rationality" to not have a Jew in the family.

-After graduating from Yale, Guinzburg joined several contemporaries in Paris.
-Donald Hall, Peter Matthiessen, George Plimpton and William Styron were among them.
-In 1953, co-founded by Peter Matthiessen, George Plimpton, and Harold L. Humes, the first issue of an English-language literary magazine called "The Paris Review" was published.
-Declaring itself for "the good writers and good poets, the non-drumbeaters and non-axe grinders/so long as they're good."
+Following his graduation from Yale, Guinzburg joined several contemporaries in Paris, including Donald Hall, Peter Matthiessen, George Plimpton and William Styron.
+In 1953, he co-founded, with Matthiessen, Plimpton, and Harold L. Humes, an English-language literary magazine called The Paris Review.
+It declared itself for "the good writers and good poets, the non-drumbeaters and non-axe grinders/so long as they're good."